 2. Check the official game sheet for length of periods and length of intermissions.

 a.
 NHL & AHL Games 20:00 halves, clock stops every 2:00 for line change

 b.
 IHL & SPHL Games 13:00 periods 1:00 intermission

 3. Set game clock to the appropriate period, and period length.

 5. Stop the clock on all penalties when the official blows the whistle.
 The clock does not start until the puck is dropped.
-The clock continuously runs during all penalties unless another penalty occurs, a timeout is called, a goal is scored, or for an injury timeout.
+The clock continuously runs during all penalties unless another penalty occurs, a timeout is called, or for an injury timeout.